adithya-gv/outfit-recommender/README.md

 ### Clothing Similarity

 #### Data Pre-Processing
 First, we selected a sample of 35,000 images from the dataset.
 Because images have vastly more features than we have computational power to process through, we used PCA to compress the images.
 We determined the number of features by choosing the minimal number of features needed to have 90% of recovered variance.
 We do this twice: once in grayscale and once in RGB.
+The compressed images are stored as .npy files.

 #### Clustering and Labelling
 We measured clothing similarity by applying a clustering algorithm over the features of each clothing item.
 We applied two clustering algorithms, K-Means Clustering and Agglomerative Clustering, to see which captures the shape of the data the best.